 The Department is part of a much more extensive biological sciences community at Berkeley including not only faculty in chemistry, plant and microbial biology, organismal and evolutionary biology, ecology, biophysics, genomics and more but also includes scientists from the Lawrence Berkeley National Laboratory.
 This breadth and depth of academic resources make Berkeley uniquely able to provide students with a rich, varied, and flexible academic career suited to meet individual backgrounds, interests, and objectives.

-The department is housed primarily in six buildings (the new Li Ka Shing Center for Biomedical & Health Sciences, Barker Hall, Donner Laboratory, Koshland Hall, Life Sciences Addition, and Hildebrand Hall).
+The department is housed primarily in six buildings (the new Li Ka Shing Center for Biomedical & Health Sciences, Barker Hall, Donner Laboratory, Koshland Hall, Life Sciences Addition, Stanley Hall and Hildebrand Hall).
 Li Ka Shing houses faculty focused on neuroscience, cancer research, computational biology, stem cell biology and infectious disease.
 The Donner and Hildebrand complex houses faculty with primary research interests in structural biology, biophysics, and physical biochemistry, and is situated near faculty in Chemistry, Physics, Computer Science, Engineering, and Mathematics.
 The Barker/Koshland Hall complex houses faculty interested in gene expression, molecular cell biology, microbiology, virology, and related areas.
 The Life Sciences Addition houses faculty with primary research interests in cell and developmental biology, neuroscience, immunology, molecular endocrinology, cell physiology and tumor biology.